 What is a community infrastructure levy (CIL)?

-The community infrastructure levy (CIL) allows local authorities in England and Wales to raise funds from developers undertaking new building projects in their area to fund a wide range of infrastructure that is needed to support new development.
-It will replace Section 106 planning obligations for many forms of infrastructure, although Section 106 agreements will continue to be used for affordable housing provision and can still be used for site-specific mitigation measures which are necessary to make a planning application acceptable in planning terms.
+The CIL allows local authorities in England and Wales to raise funds from developers carrying out projects in their area to fund a wide range of infrastructure that is needed to support new development.
+It does not replace Section 106 planning obligations which continue to be used for affordable housing provision and site-specific mitigation measures which are necessary to make a planning application acceptable in planning terms.

 If you’re applying for planning permission for any of the following you should complete the CIL additional liability form and submit it alongside your application for planning permission.